 Adjust the colors of individual tabs

-- Click on a chart to select it, then expand the Settings dropdown by clicking on Global at the top of the right-side settings panel.
+- Click on a chart to select it, and in the Data Set dropdown at the top of the settings panel, choose a tab by its name.

 - Expand the Color tab and adjust the color.
-This will only change the colors for the visualization in the tab selected.
+This will only change the colors in the selected tab.

-If you want to reset the colors of an individual tab and return to global settings, click Reset all to global settings at the bottom of the settings panel when you're editing a specific tab.
+- To reset the colors of an individual tab back to global settings, click Reset all to global settings at the bottom of the Data Set dropdown.